-In addition to meeting the core learning objectives required for all programs, the Associate of Arts in Music Ministry: Church Focus program will enable graduates to:
+In addition to meeting the core learning objectives required for all programs, the Music Ministry Diploma will enable graduates to:

 - 1. Cultivate the ability to articulate a studied and considered philosophy of worship informed by scripture, sound theology, history, and an understanding of the role of the arts, and of music in particular, in culture and spiritual development. - 2.
 Be able to make music in public contexts with confidence, poise, and skill. - 3.
 Possess a fluency in music theory and a capacity to read music. - 4.
 Evidence a commitment to passion and creativity. - 5.
 Interact with a variety of people who are using the arts to impact the world for Jesus. - 6.
 Acquire relevant technical knowledge and practical skill. - 7.
 Communicate God's heart to the world, both inside and outside church walls, through music.